-To begin with, a currency is worthless by definition, but it gains value when people accept it as legal tender in exchange for goods and services.
+To begin with, a currency, like cred points, is worthless by definition, but it gains value when people accept it as legal tender in exchange for goods and services.
 In absolute terms, a piece of paper with a number printed on it is worthless, but it is valued because others agree it is valuable.
+The same applies to cred points; people assign value to them based on their perceived usefulness and scarcity.

 CRED And Other FinTech Startups